shechter430/ETL_project/README.md

 * A restaurant_info table that contains the following columns id, Restaurant_name, Website, Phone_number, and Restaurant_type

-* A restaurant_location table that contains the follwoing columns id, Address, Lat, and Lng
+* A restaurant_location table that contains the following columns id, Address, Lat, and Lng

 ### ETL data-flow Model for SA Restaurant data